metabin/metabin/README.md

 - [Follow us](#follow-us)
 - [License](#license)

-## Problem
+## Problems

 Today's BitTorrent-based ecosystem is stuck.
 Protocol itself is not very suitable for global-scale sharing but there is also cummunity-related issues we need to solve.

-### Torrent-catalogs dependence
+### Centralized torrent's discovery

-BitTorrent designed to handle distributed downloads, but links typicaly shared within a special web-catalogs.
+BitTorrent designed to handle distributed downloads, but links typicaly shared within a special web-catalogs (The Pitate Bay, ISOHunt and so on).
 There is no reliable distributed and user-friendly alternative for torrents discovery.

 ![](/images/torrent-catalogs-dependence.png)

 What will happen if this torrent-catalog get offline for some reason?
 Download-guy will continue downloading because he is already directly connected to share-guy.
 But from this moment for anyone else there is no (easy) way to find this torrent unless it get published somewhere else.

+#### Proposal

+- There must be a fully distributed yet easy and effective way to discover shared data instances.
+It's possible to achieve using, for example, IPFS pub/sub channels.
+This makes possible to build, for instance, a desktop media-player that autodiscovers new albums shared by others not relying on any third-party resources.

 ---

-### Lack of metadata
+### Lack of standardized metadata

-Another reason why torrent-catalogs emmerged.
-BitTorrent is all about file sharing, therefore all related metadata such as artist's info, posters, trailers usually placed on catalog's web-pages.
+BitTorrent is all about file sharing.
+Content-related metadata such as artist's info, posters, trailers usually placed outside of .torrent files, typicaly on dedicated catalog's web-pages.
+This is another reason why BitTorrent-based ecosystem is catalogs-dependend - web-pages provide a user-friendly previews of what users are going to download.

 ![](/images/lack-of-metadata.png)

 It's possible to place all necessary metadata inside of a torrent and describe it in a standardized way.
 But because of protocol itself (mostly **Torrent-limited scale** issue described next) such approach leads to unnecessary data duplication and it will be difficult to maintain in general.

+Another problem is standardization of data across the sharing space.
+How will application identify what kind of entity it found?
+Is it a musical album or audio book?
+Folder structure differs across torrents with same type of content, the same is for file names.

+#### Proposal

+- Files and all related metadata must be shared together as a single instance.
+This makes possible to build an informative high-quality previews of such instances based only on their own content.
+- Data structure of such instances must be standardized using community-developed schemas.
+Schemas will act as an agreement between those who share and those who develop distributed apps on how data should be described.

 ---